-If you move from Situation One to Situation Two where you now have dedicated resources for both customer support (COGs) and dedicated upsell/renewal sales people, you may skew either COGs (GM) or Sales expense (affecting CAC) if you didn’t initially allocate those expenses across both COGS and Sales expense buckets, at least in the initial phase of transitioning to a dedicated model.
+If you move from Situation One to Situation Two where you now have dedicated resources for both customer support (COGs) and dedicated upsell/renewal salespeople, you may skew either COGs (GM) or Sales expense (affecting CAC) if you didn’t initially allocate those expenses across both COGS and Sales expense buckets, at least in the initial phase of transitioning to a dedicated model.
 Make sure to clarify this clearly to senior management.

 In general, we recommend implementation work that is done as part of the pre-sales and demo process be a sales expense.
 Implementation work that is done after a customer has been signed should be COGS.

-Think of implementation of a customer site as professional services, even if you do not bill separately for it.
+Think of the implementation of a customer site as professional services, even if you do not bill separately for it.

-- Demos, proof of concepts and free trials – implementation costs for these are generally selling expenses.
+- Demos, proof of concepts, and free trials – implementation costs for these are generally selling expenses.

 - Getting customers onboarded successfully and up and running on the platform – implementation costs for that are generally COGS.